 Daphnis and Chloe featured a living statue of the god Pan.
 We engaged a professional makeup artist to ensure an effective look (seen here without wig and horns).
 Pan’s plinth was created by our student designer who also designed the set pieces and backdrop of Grantchester Meadows.
 The backdrop made clever use of applique to enable its production by 14 – 16 year olds.

 The design and making of all elements of The Magic Flute were carried out by the 15 – 18 year old CYO production team, who applied their creativity to come up with simple methods to create special effects.
-Here the Spirits wear bought costumes, brought to life with fairy lights, and travel on a bicycle dressed with flowers, gauze and more lights.
+Here the Spirits wear high street staples, brought to life with fairy lights, and travel on a bicycle dressed with flowers, gauze and more lights.